Prepare to make positive impact on children 8 and under.

 OMSECE FOCUS AREAS

-Based on your interests and professional goals, choose from four focus areas or a choice of electives.
+Based on your interests and professional goals, choose from two focus areas or a choice of electives.

 You can also choose to pursue optional credentials.